 Congress took action to help in 1920, perhaps prompted by another flood in 1916.

 On May 18, 1920, Congress authorized the Secretary of the Interior to investigate the problem and determine the feasibility of a dam.
 Nearly two years later, in February 1922, a report was submitted to Congress.
 The report endorsed the idea of using a dam to simultaneously control the river, even as it provided electricity and water to portions of the West.

 Of course, an idea is one thing.
 Convincing everyone to jump on board is another.
 Herbert Hoover—the “Great Engineer”—tackled this latter problem.

 Hoover was then Secretary of Commerce.
 He had created a Colorado River Commission to bring the seven affected states together; they could talk about their water rights and possible solutions.
 (The Commission had already begun its work when Congress received its report in February 1922.)
 Eventually, Hoover proposed a compromise that enabled these states to reach an agreement, and the Colorado River Compact was signed on November 24, 1922.
 Later, as President, Hoover signed a proclamation, making the states’ compact effective.

 Notably, Hoover emphasized the importance of states working together to solve a problem.
 Perhaps other problems can be solved in this same manner, he noted, “rather than the imposition of these problems on the Federal Government.”

-The dam was named “Hoover Dam” during Hoover’s presidency, but FDR’s administration did not seem to think too much of that!
-They did their best to change the name to “Boulder Dam” after FDR’s election.
+The dam was named “Hoover Dam” during Hoover’s presidency, but members of FDR’s administration did not think too much of that!
+They did their best to change the name to “Boulder Dam” after FDR’s election, but the name didn’t stick.
 Congress eventually restored the name “Hoover Dam,” but not until 1947.